-- 5.127 Where a local needs survey for a parish, or group of parishes, identifies a need for rural exception affordable housing a rural exception site should be sought, in the first instance, at the most sustainable settlement in that area/group in terms of population, facilities and accessibility.
-A site should only be sought at the other settlements in the area/group if no suitable or available sites can be found at the most sustainable settlement. - 5.128 When searching for a rural exception site at a smaller village, the starting point should be to try and identify a site within the existing built-up area in order to keep encroachment into open countryside to a minimum.
-Where no suitable and available site exists within a settlement, it will be necessary to search for a site adjoining the existing built-up area. - 5.129 For the purposes of this policy, a settlement is not considered to include collections of dwellings or hamlets.
-To be considered a settlement it should have: - at least one essential facility within 1 kilometre of the physical centre of its built-up area ; and - an estimated population living within the built-up area of more than 100 people. - 5.130 Rural exception sites are, by definition, small sites.
-The number of dwellings proposed on any rural exception site should reflect (and not exceed) the level of need identified in an appropriate up-to-date local housing needs survey and in any event should not exceed 9 dwellings in total, including any market housing element. - 5.131 Rural exception schemes are likely to be taken forward by RSLs, although other developers may be involved with any market housing element.
+- 5.124 Where a local needs survey for a parish, or group of parishes, identifies a need for rural exception affordable housing a rural exception site should be sought, in the first instance, at the most sustainable settlement in that area / group in terms of population, facilities and accessibility128.
+A site should only be sought at the other settlements in the area / group if no suitable or available sites can be found at the most sustainable settlement. - 5.125 When searching for a rural exception site at a settlement, the starting point should be to try and identify a site within the existing built-up area in order to keep encroachment into open countryside to a minimum.
+Where no suitable and available site exists within a settlement, it will be necessary to search for a site adjoining the existing built-up area. - 5.126 For the purposes of this policy, a settlement is not considered to include collections of dwellings or hamlets.
+To be considered a settlement it should have: - at least one essential facility within 1 kilometre of the physical centre of its built-up area; and - an estimated population living within the built-up area of more than 100 people. - 5.127 Rural exception sites are, by definition, 'small sites'.
+The number of dwellings proposed on any rural exception site should reflect (and not exceed) the level of need identified in an appropriate up-to-date local housing needs survey and in any event should not exceed 9 dwellings in total, including any market housing element129. - 5.128 Rural exception schemes are likely to be taken forward by Registered Social Landlords (RSLs), although other developers may be involved with any market housing element.
 The Council will expect RSLs and any other developers to work closely with parish councils and local people to identify sites for rural exception housing that have the support of local communities.
-Rural exception schemes should not be located on local green spaces identified in the Local Plan or neighbourhood plans.
+Rural exception schemes should not be located on Local Green Spaces identified in the Local Plan or neighbourhood plans.

-&lt;sup>132 The relative sustainability of the settlements in North Dorset, in terms of population, facilities and accessibility is discussed in detail in the Sustainable Development Strategy Background Paper.
+128 The relative sustainability of the settlements in North Dorset, in terms of population, facilities and accessibility is discussed in detail in the Sustainable Development Strategy Background Paper.

-&lt;sup>133 Sites for 10 or more dwellings are considered to be major development in The Town and Country Planning (Development Management Procedure) (England) Order 2010, Statutory Instrument No. 2184.
+129 Sites for 10 or more dwellings are considered to be 'major development' in The Town and Country Planning (Development Management Procedure) (England) Order 2010, Statutory Instrument No. 2184.

-- 5.132 In most cases it should be possible to provide sufficient rural exception affordable housing to address a local need on a small site.
-In cases where this is not possible, a local community should consider whether it would wish to prepare a neighbourhood plan to allocate a housing site to meet both affordable and market housing needs. - 5.133 Policy 8 and Policy 20 The Countryside establish that appropriately located rural exception schemes can be an acceptable type of development in the countryside.
+- 5.129 In most cases it should be possible to provide sufficient rural exception affordable housing to address a local need on a small site.
+In cases where this is not possible, a local community should consider whether it would wish to prepare a neighbourhood plan to allocate a housing site to meet both affordable and market housing needs, or to 'opt in' to the Council's Local Plan Part 2. - 5.130 This policy and Policy 20 The Countryside establish that appropriately located rural exception schemes can be an acceptable type of development in the countryside.
 Any proposed scheme will however also be considered against all other relevant planning policies, including those relating to sustainability, design, amenity and the protection of the environment, to ensure that it can be sensitively integrated into its local surroundings.